mtoce/mtoce.github.io/_posts/2020-04-29-astros_scandal.md

 ## Final Conclusions

 The Random Forest Classifier used in this project is certainly robust and fairly reproduceable for this scandal.
 However, how reproduceable would the model be given entirely different data?
 I think the model likely slightly overfit the specific data for the problem, in this case.
 Also, since the target was only recorded for the batter's entire at-bat instead of each pitch, the model can fall short in terms of when an opponent might cheat **during** an at-bat.
-Also, the 50/50 coin flip when the opposing team is not cheating is certainly another flaw in the model.
-It most likely comes from the team cheating more often on specific days rather than others.
-I chose to not include the specific game date, believing it to contain data leakage about the target.